159 Peace Gardens Around the World

 E

-1913 - Peace Palace Gardens, The Hague (Netherlands).
+N1913 - Peace Palace Gardens, The Hague (Netherlands).
 Surround the Vredespaleis / Peace Palace (qv).
 "Considered among the most successful designs of the English landscape architect Thomas Mawson [1861-1933].
 Mawson cleverly used a natural watercourse through the terrain, the famous Haagse Beek [Hague Creek], for the ponds.
 This brook rises in the nearby dunes & still flows along a watercourse under- neath the ponds to a large pond in the centre of The Hague, the Vijverberg."
 Include World Peace Flame (qv) since April 18, 2002.
+P

 A